Costa Rica expat tax update 2014 – 2015

 Income Tax / Impuesto de la renta

-For business done in Costa Rica, the following percentages apply:
+For business done in Costa Rica, the following percentages apply for 2014 (check here for updates each year):

 - Income up to ¢793,000/month is not subject to payment.